 Traders work on the floor of the New York Stock Exchange (NYSE) on November 29, 2022 in New York City.
 AFP

-Bond yields gained ground.
-The yield on the 10-year Treasury, which influences mortgage rates, rose to 3.73% from 3.68% late Monday.
+Bond yields mostly headed higher.
+The yield on the 10-year Treasury, which influences mortgage rates, rose to 3.60% from 3.49% late Friday.